Harshith945/Refund_Assistant/README.md

 It provides:
 - ⚡ Fast and accurate responses
 - 🎯 Context-aware answers from policy data
 - 🧠 Reliable decisions using custom rules
-- 🏢 Company-specific filtering for better relevance

 This project demonstrates how AI can be enhanced with business logic to build practical, real-world customer support solutions.